SandeR2012/explore-flask/chapters/templates.md

-What we are doing in Listing~\ref{code:macro1} is calling an undefined macro — `nav_link` — and passing it two parameters: the target endpoint (i.e. the function name for the target view) and the text we want to show.
+What we are doing in Listing~\ref{code:macro1} is calling an undefined macro — `nav_\-link` — and passing it two parameters: the target endpoint (i.e. the function name for the target view) and the text we want to show.

 \begin{aside}
 \label{aside:}